exceptionless/Website/content/news/2016/2016-03-08-custom-event-stacking-in-exceptionless.md

 ---
 <img loading="lazy" class="alignright size-full wp-image-14180" src="/assets/custom-event-stacking-graphicl.png" alt="custom event stacking with exceptionless" width="260" height="260" data-id="14180" srcset="/assets/custom-event-stacking-graphicl.png 260w, /assets/custom-event-stacking-graphicl-150x150.png 150w" sizes="(max-width: 260px) 100vw, 260px" />Sometimes you just need things to be your way.

-We get it&#8230; your morning coffee, folded towels, and how events stack (group) in your event reporting application should be controllable and customizable.
+We get it... your morning coffee, folded towels, and how events stack (group) in your event reporting application should be controllable and customizable.

 Well, thanks to a great suggestion by <a href="https://github.com/adamzolotarev" target="_blank">@adamzolotarev</a>, now they are!
 Well, the events, at least.<!--more-->